Fukaya categories of blowups: Introduction

-is the {\em reduced degree}.
-In this way, one obtains a family of {\em flat} $A_\infty$ categories $\Fuk_{\cL}(X,\bb,w)$ indexed by values of the potential $w \in \Lambda$ and bulk deformation $\bb$.
-In particular, the operator $m_1^w$ squares to zero for any objects $(\phi_\pm,b_\pm)$ with the same $w$ and we denote by
+In this way, one obtains a family of {\em flat} $A_\infty$ categories $\Fuk_{\cL}(X,\bb)_w$ indexed by values of the potential $w \in \Lambda$ and bulk deformation $\bb$.
+More generally, for any subset ${\mf G}$ of weakly unobstructed branes define the flat $A_\infty$ category ${\rm Fuk}_{\mf G}(X, {\mf b})_w$ in a similar way.
+Denote the flat \ainfty category obtained by disjoint union over all possible curvatures